Capital asset pricing model: Asset-specific required return

-The CAPM returns the asset-appropriate required return or discount rate—i.e. the rate at which future cash flows produced by the asset should be discounted given that asset's relative riskiness.

-Betas exceeding one signify more than average "riskiness"; betas below one indicate lower than average.
+The CAPM returns the asset-appropriate required return or discount rate—the rate at which future cash flows produced by the asset should be discounted given that asset's relative riskiness.
+Betas exceeding one signify more than average "riskiness", while betas below one indicate lower than average risk.
 Thus, a more risky stock will have a higher beta and will be discounted at a higher rate; less sensitive stocks will have lower betas and be discounted at a lower rate.
-Given the accepted concave utility function, the CAPM is consistent with intuition—investors (should) require a higher return for holding a more risky asset.
+Given the accepted concave utility function, the CAPM is consistent with intuition that investors require a higher return for holding a more risky asset.

-Since beta reflects asset-specific sensitivity to non-diversifiable, i.e. market risk, the market as a whole, by definition, has a beta of one.
-Stock market indices are frequently used as local proxies for the market—and in that case (by definition) have a beta of one.
-An investor in a large, diversified portfolio (such as a mutual fund designed to track the total market), therefore, expects performance in line with the market.
+Since beta reflects asset-specific sensitivity to non-diversifiable market risk, the market as a whole, by definition, has a beta of one.
+Stock market indices are frequently used as local proxies for the market—and in that case, by definition, have a beta of one.
+An investor in a large, diversified portfolio, such as a mutual fund designed to track the total market, therefore expects performance in line with the market.

+Fundamental Valuation (Present Value)

+The WACC approach: The cost of equity (derived from CAPM) and the cost of debt are weighted by their market proportions to determine the overall discount rate ($E(R_i)$).

+Once the required expected return $E(R_i)$ is established via CAPM, it is used as the discount rate to determine an asset's intrinsic value based on future cash flows (CF).

+The intrinsic value is calculated using the following present value formula: